LukeLash/Beautiful-Beadifier/README.md

 ## Outputs
 The Beautiful Beadifier will save and open three outputs:
 1. **A "beadified" image.** Your input image in bead form!
 This is what your final product will look like when you hang it up on your wall.
 This file will always be saved as a .jpg.
-[See beadified Gary.]()
+[See beadified Gary.](https://github.com/LukeLash/Beautiful-Beadifier/blob/main/Outputs/gary/gary_15360_beads_IMAGE_COLOR.jpg)
 2. **A bead map.** An Excel file whose cells have been color-filled to reflect the beadified image.
 Each cell contains the color name, brand, and product code of its corresponding beads.
-[See bead map of Gary.]()
+[See bead map of Gary.](https://github.com/LukeLash/Beautiful-Beadifier/blob/main/Outputs/gary/gary_15360_beads_MAP_COLOR.xlsx)
 3. **A bead counter.** An Excel file which details the number of each bead color required to build your final product.
 The number of pegboards required is also specified.
 Use this as your shopping list when buying beads and pegboards!
-[See snippet of bead counter for Gary.]()
+[See bead counter for Gary.](https://github.com/LukeLash/Beautiful-Beadifier/blob/main/Outputs/gary/gary_15360_beads_COUNTER_COLOR.xlsx)

 ## Use and Controls
 `sourceFilename_` The location of the input image.
 The accepted file types are .jpg, .jpeg, and .png.